The Starbucks menu is expansive and can be confusing for those who have never visited before.

 The hot tea category has fewer options available, but you'll likely find the one you want on the list.

-As with the other types, you can add and change things from the recipe.
+As with the other types, you can add to and modify the recipe.

 These are the types of hot teas available at Starbucks: